 Owning liquid investments means that you can pay for your living expenses today.
 It also gives you a comfortable cushion to prepare you to pay for any emergencies that may come your way.

-Liquid investments are a great tool when you're saving for a short-term financial goal.
-For one, it gives you an opportunity to invest, but with low risk.
+Liquid investments are a great tool when you’re saving for a short-term financial goal.
 This means you can incrementally grow your funds and then still easily access the cash you need in the near future.
+It also gives you an opportunity to learn how to start investing but with low risk.

 How near is the near future?
 Liquid investments are a good option when you want to be able to use that cash in less than three years.